Atomistica/lammps-netcdf/README.md

 convention.
 These extension are:
 * A variable "cell_origin" (of dimension "frame", "cell_spatial") that contains the bottom left corner of the simulation cell.
-* A variable "atom_types" (of dimension "atom") that contains the LAMMPS atom type.
 * Any number of additional variables corresponding to per atom scalar, vector or tensor quantities available within LAMMPS.
 Tensor quantities are written in Voigt notation.
 An additional dimension "Voigt" of length 6 is created for